PCianes/WordPress-Plugin-Boilerplate/README.md

 		- Kint debugging helper.
 Inside your code insted of use var_dump($variable); try to use d( $variable ); for amazing debug.
 	- Into `tests folder` you have new files to test into different database wich you can setup with the file `/wp-tests/wp-tests-config.php` and the file `bootstrap.php` that execute the code to run and manually load the enviroment to test.
 For a good implementation of test you can see an example with some code as comments in the file `test-sample.php`.
 	- Check also in the root of the plugin the file `phpunit.xml` to understad all the configuration about it.
 In this last file avoid `bootstrap="tests/bootstrap.php"` if you don´t want to test with an extra database that you need to setup in the file `/wp-tests/wp-tests-config.php` and also previous create in your dev enviroment.
 IMPORTANT: This dev database is reset in each test.

+* GUTENBERG:
+	- This new folder work in similar way as `https://github.com/ahmadawais/create-guten-block` because of have their dependencies into the `package.json`.
+Hassle-free updates from this single dependency `cgb-scripts`.
+	- You can create new blocks base on the provided examples modifying existing ones or you can just copy & paste each folder from `plugin-name\gutenberg\src\basic` to for example--> `plugin-name\gutenberg\src\custom-block-name`.
+	- Remember to include the new subfolders references into the file `plugin-name\gutenberg\src\blocks.js` and keep the name of the main JS file of the block as `index.js` to easier reference.
+	- Work into each block with `Sass, React, JSX, and ES6` and send all work in a better compatible mode to `plugin-name\gutenberg\dist` with:
+		- First set the console into the folder `plugin-name\gutenberg` and run `npm install`.
+		- `npm-start` to development mode: watches for any changes and reports back any errors in your code.
+		- `npm run build` to finish and build production code into dist folder.
+	- All the code into `plugin-name\gutenberg\dist` is already enqueue by this boilerplate.
+Please see the files: `plugin-name\core\class-plugin-name.php` & `plugin-name\gutenberg\class-plugin-name-gutenberg.php`.

 ## Installation